ORIGINAL RESEARCH article

 Selection of Patients and DNA Samples’ Preparation

-Two hundred patients were selected at the Medical Genetics Unit (A.O.U.S, Siena, Italy) between 2019 and 2020 for Whole Exome Sequencing (WES) according to the updated National Comprehensive Cancer Network (NCCN) guidelines (26).
+Two hundred patients were selected at the Medical Genetics Unit (A.O.U.S, Siena, Italy) between 2019 and 2020 for Exome Sequencing (ES) according to the updated National Comprehensive Cancer Network (NCCN) guidelines (26).
 The criteria used to access the test are: breast cancer diagnosed <45 years, breast and ovarian cancer, triple negative breast cancer diagnosed <60 years, male breast cancer diagnosed at any age, bilateral breast cancer with the first diagnosed <50 years, epithelial ovarian cancer diagnosed at any age, exocrine pancreatic cancer diagnosed at any age, and personal history of breast cancer and one close blood relative with breast cancer <50 or ovarian cancer or pancreatic cancer.

 Genetic counseling was carried out to evaluate each patient’s personal and familial cancer history considering not only breast and ovarian cancers but also other types of cancer.
 All patients gave their written informed consent to the study that was carried out according to the Helsinki declaration.